django-cms/django-cms/docs/explanation/searchdocs.rst

 The above snippet uses the standard ``text`` field that is recommended by ``django-haystack`` to store all the indexable content.
-There is also a seperate field for the title because you may want to display it as a heading in your search result, and a field for the URL so you can link to the pages.
+There is also a separate field for the title because you may want to display it as a heading in your search result, and a field for the URL so you can link to the pages.

 The indexed content here is *not* using a template (which is one of the options